A complete guide to Edexcel A-Level Chemistry

 16 core practicals

-Edexcel specifies 16 core practicals across the two-year course.
+Edexcel specifies a fixed list of core practicals across the two-year course (currently 16 – check the spec).
 Practical questions appear across all three papers, with the highest concentration on Paper 3.

 Practical endorsement

-Alongside your A-Level grade, you receive a Pass or Fail on the science practical endorsement, judged by your teacher against the five CPAC criteria.
+Alongside your A-Level grade, you receive a Pass or Not Classified on the science practical endorsement, judged by your teacher against the five CPAC criteria.

 How Edexcel A-Level Chemistry is assessed